duckietown/book-opmanual-duckiebot/src/operations/calibration_camera/index.md

 (camera-calib)=
 # Calibration - Camera

-This section describes the intrinsic and extrinsic calibration procedures.
+This section describes the intrinsic and extrinsic calibration procedures. **You will need to complete both the Camera and Wheels calibration processes before running any Duckietown demos.**

 ```{needget}
 You can see the camera image on the laptop.